harness/developer-hub/tutorials/build-code/ci-github-action-step.md

 GitHub Actions let you create custom actions that can perform predefined tasks.
 These predefined tasks range from cloning a codebase to building a Docker image and security scanning images.
 Previously-created actions are present on the [GitHub marketplace](https://github.com/marketplace?type=actions), with a rich support of over 10k actions.

-Harness CI has added native `Action` step type for running GitHub Actions.
+Harness CI has added a native `Action` step type for running GitHub Actions.

 :::note

-Action step is supported only for cloud infrastructure.
+The Action step is supported in Harness Cloud build infrastructures only.

 :::